Christina Hodson: Career

 In January 2018, it was announced that Hodson was among another team of writers assembled by Paramount with Akiva Goldsman, this time to work on adapting the Ology series of books alongside writers such as Lindsey Beer, Michael Chabon, Nicole Perlman, Jeff Pinkner, and Joe Robert Cole, many of whom she previously worked with in the Transformers "brain trust."
-In April of that same year, it was announced that she had been hired to write a Barbara Gordon / Batgirl film for Warner Bros.
-By July 2019, she was hired as screenwriter for a film centered around the DC comics character The Flash for Warner Bros, with the film set to be directed by It director Andy Muschietti.
-Like Birds of Prey, both of these films will be a part of the DC Extended Universe.
+In April of that same year, it was announced that she had been hired to write a Batgirl film for Warner Bros.
+By July 2019, she was hired as screenwriter for the film adaptation of The Flash by Warner Bros, with the film set to be directed by It director Andy Muschietti.
+Like Birds of Prey, both of these films would be a part of the DC Extended Universe (DCEU).
 However, the release of Batgirl was cancelled following the Warner Bros.
 Discovery merger.

 In November 2019, Hodson co-created The Lucky Exports Pitch Program with Morgan Howell and Margot Robbie, a program where six female identifying writers expanded their own logline or title into a screenplay.
 In October 2020, the six projects were announced, with Hodson set to produce each of them.

 In June 2020, it was announced Hodson would write the script for a new Pirates of the Caribbean film starring Margot Robbie.
 The movie was subsequently removed from the production schedule.

-In January 2023, Hodson had joined a writers' room assembled by James Gunn to map out the overarching story of the DC Universe.
+In January 2023, Hodson had joined a writers' room assembled by James Gunn to map out the overarching story of the DC Universe (DCU).
+In the lead up to the release of Fast X, Universal Pictures announced that she would co-write the eleventh installment of the Fast & Furious franchise titled Fast X: Part 2 with Oren Uziel.
+She was approached to write The Brave and the Bold — a Batman film directed by Muschietti, set in the DCU — in June 2023, before choosing to focus on writing Fast X: Part 2.
+In June 2024, it was announced that Zach Dean replaced Hodson and Uziel as the writer.

+In 2025, Hodson was announced as the writer for an Untitled Firefighter Movie by Ron Howard.

+Hodson is well known for her female-centric action stories.